Causes and Risk Factors for Obesity

 Knowledge of one’s overall risk enables the selection of an appropriate weight loss strategy.
 For example, sufficient levels of thyroid hormone are necessary to minimize obesity risk; thyroid insufficiency can be treated with hormone replacement.
 Low levels of testosterone and estrogen are associated with weight gain in men and women, respectively, and sufficient DHEA is essential for sex hormone production.
 High cholesterol, high blood pressure, and chronic inflammation are all risk factors for one or more of the obesity-related diseases.

 *TSH=thyroid-stimulating hormone; LDL=low-density lipoprotein; HDL=high-density lipoprotein; DHEA-S=dehydroepiandrosterone sulfate; μIU/mL=microunits per milliliter; mg/dL=milligrams per deciliter; mg/L=milligrams per liter; µg/dL=micrograms per deciliter; ng/dL=nanograms per deciliter; ng/mL= nanograms per milliliter; pg/mL= picograms per milliliter; nmol/L=nanomole per liter; mmHg=millimeters of mercury.

-Life Extension offers comprehensive blood test panels designed specifically to assess factors that may influence weight loss.
-Two versions are available; one for men (Male Weight Loss Panel) and one for women (Female Weight Loss Panel).
+Life Extension offers a comprehensive blood test panel designed specifically to assess factors that may influence weight loss.